Non sapevo che + congiuntivo

 I didn’t know you did sports!

-In this sentence, the person who’s talking didn’t know in the past the other person did sports in the present, but now they do know.
+In this sentence, the person who’s talking didn’t know in the past the other person used to practice sports in the present, but now they do know.

 As you can see in the translation, it’s the same in English.